 11 December 2013 by Anna Staford

 Unfortunately, many people learn the importance of travel insurance the hard way.
 Compared with all the preparations required for travel abroad, signing up for a travel insurance policy is easily overlooked.
-Before you finish packing take time to note the following important lessons about buying travel insurance.
+Before you finish packing take time to note the following important lessons about buying holiday insurance.

 Whether you are travelling for three days or three months, travel insurance is very important.
 Accidents can happen in seconds.
 Weather can delay flights without warning.
 You can lose your baggage on short flights or long haul trips.
 Young or old, nobody is completely immune to illnesses especially when you are travelling to a different time zone with drastically different climate patterns.
 Everyone who travels need insurance against an accident or illness ocuring.